disolovyov/raycaster/README.md

-# tinyraycaster
+# raycaster

-This is a demo of a software raycaster.
+This is a software raycaster based on [Lode's raycasting tutorials](https://lodev.org/cgtutor/index.html).

+It exists for me to play around with Rust [game dev libraries](https://arewegameyet.com/). :)

 ## Running